 Your project starts the day you begin to resolve the uncertainty, the problem whose technical solution isn’t yet available.
 It ends the day you get a solution to your uncertainty or the day you stop working on the project.
 Post this ending date; you should have a working solution for the uncertainty which should be final enough to enter the production process.
 Your project might restart if you come across a subsequent scientific or technological uncertainty.

-An R&D relief can be claimed within two years of the end of the accounting period that it relates to.
+An Research and Development Tax Relief can be claimed within two years of the end of the accounting period that it relates to.
 It can be filed by entering all your enhanced expenditure in the ‘full company tax return form- CT600.’

-To add weight to your claim, you need to add a summary explaining how your project was advantageous to your field of work, show the existence of uncertainty, explain how you overcame it and why it could not be worked out by a professional.
+To add weight to your Research and Development Tax Relief claim, you need to add a summary explaining how your project was advantageous to your field of work, show the existence of uncertainty, explain how you overcame it and why it could not be worked out by a professional.
 To add to it, it is always a good idea to show a breakdown of the total costs and clearly define all the calculations made.